CHOOSING THE RIGHT PET

 IMG_2427(1).jpg

-1. Why do i want a pet?
+1. Why do I want a pet?

 Adopting a pet because your children have been asking for a puppy can be a mistake: Responsible pet ownership requires children who are mature enough to properly handle and help care for a new pet.
 Adopting a pet to try and save a partnership can also be a mistake, but something we see often.
 If you are considering adopting a puppy to help you with anxiety, please consider that the puppy's own needs might add on additional stress and strain.
 Cuddling & companionship are only small parts of owning a dog; the vet visits, monthly medicine, daily feeding, daily exercise and continued training needs must also be considered.
 HFP hopes to find responsible adopters who are actively looking to help an animal; Not only, "How can this dog benefit my life?" but "What can I do to help give this dog a chance at life?"